kalharbi/kalharbi.github.io/README.md

 * _posts/
 * images
 * /*.md (All markdown files)

-You may not reuse anything therein without my permission.
+You may not reuse anything there without my permission.

 All other directories and files are licensed under the MIT license.
 This includes _layout, css, js, *.yml, etc. You may reuse any of them without my permission.